tfarina/isengard/c/cstyleguide.md

 ### Variable Names

-Name variables using a noun, noun phrase, or adjective.
+Name variables with nouns, noun phrases, or adjectives.

 Should be in mixed case (camelCase) with the first word in lower case and every other word starts with a capital letter.